wsx-proto/wsx/libs/client/README.md

-Client for WSX framework.
+Client for Wsx framework.
 RPC, Pub/Sub, routing and end-to-end typesafety for WebSockets
 ```ts
 import { Client } from "@wsx/client"
 // app is an instance of Wsx